 Gilead has put in place several steps to ensure that ToVs are reported only once.
-The key step is that the Gilead Affiliate that makes the ToV is responsible for capturing the ToV.
+The key step is that the Gilead Affiliate which has the seat in the country of the ToV's recipient is responsible for disclosing the ToV.